kestra-io/docs/content/docs/06.enterprise/custom-dashboards.md

 | `columnAlignment` | The alignment of the column in the table.
 Supported alignments include `LEFT`, `RIGHT`, `CENTER`                    |

-Additionally, using the `where` property, you can specify conditions to filter the result set before displaying it in the chart.
-Filters can be applied to any column in the data source.
-All conditions listed in the `where` property are combined using the `AND` operator.
-If you need to define multiple conditions, use the `type: OR` property.
-Here are the available filter types:
+You can also use the `where` property to set conditions that filter the result set before displaying it in the chart.
+Filters can apply to any column in the data source, with all conditions in the `where` property combined using the `AND` operator.
+If multiple conditions are needed with different logic, you can use the `type: OR` property.

+Available filter types include:
 - `EQUAL_TO`
 - `NOT_EQUAL_TO`
 - `GREATER_THAN`